chevah/geck/content/generic.rst

 * Avoid end of line comments.

-* Technical dept comments (ex FIXME, TODO) will always have an attached ticket ID and will use the following format.
+* Technical debt comments (ex FIXME, TODO) will always have an attached ticket ID and will use the following format.
 Only **FIXME** marker is used followed by ticket ID.
 Comments will come on a new lines.
-  Adapt this to the style of comments use in the specific language, but is important to keep the **FIXME:123:** marker.::
+  Adapt this to the style of comments used in the specific language, but is important to keep the **FIXME:123:** marker.::

     # FIXME:1234: